nadinelyab/Copa_Reproduction/README.md

 # Pantheon Results

+1. To set up dependencies run `pip install .` in the outermost directory of this repo.
+2. `cd pantheon-reproduction`
-1. Run `./run.sh` to download and start aggregating Pantheon data.
+3. Run `./run.sh` to download and start aggregating Pantheon data.
 This script takes the following arguments:
 	* -i : the directory to put all downloaded files into and to read files from.
 	* -f : a file with the experiments to aggregate.
 Sample files are provided in each of the cellular, wired, recent_cellular, and recent_wired directories.
 	* -t : to only run throughput aggregation.